Brett-Grossman/Real-Ghosts-Tor/pproject_overview.md

     BRETT BONUS: delete all the offers on sold properties

-    BONUS: display the numbers with commas and decimal .00

-    BONUS: have the current tab on the user's profile be blue
+    BONUS: have the current tab on the user's profile be blue /

-    BONUS: Filter based on the us state the house is located in
+    BRETT BONUS: remove offer ids from the view property html page

-    BONUS: All offers received grouped by property with link to the property and link to the offer maker
+    BONUS: All offers received grouped by property with link to the property and link to the offer maker TEST

     BRETT BONUS: Properties show newest first

-    BONUS: Set all error messages to red
+    BONUS: Set all error messages to red /

-    BONUS: Set the confirms in popups
+    BONUS: Set the confirms in popups /

-    BONUS: Allow for relist and change the listing user's information to the winning bidder user information
+    BONUS: Allow for relist and change the listing user's information to the winning bidder user information: if the winning bidder id == otherUserId, reset the lister info and erase the winning bidder info and set isSold to false, remove the bookmark if any /

 Data:
     40 properties